 I’ve come across a number of research studies and surveys carried out in the UK which point towards a slow fading of regional accents across England.

-Check out this report which confirms that researchers found that more people speak with accents similar to those in London or south-east England than they did in the 1950s.
+Check out this report which confirms that more people speak with accents similar to those in London or south-east England than they did in the 1950s.